gskorokhod/polyquine/README.md

-polyquine: Teach Rust types to codegen their own constructor!
+Polyquine: Teach Rust types to codegen their own constructor!

 # Purpose